Tinsel is mainly used to decorate Christmas trees, although it’s also used for ceilings, walls, or anything festive.

 We decorate our house and trees with tinsel every Christmas, but why?
 And where did tinsel originate from?

-Tinsel was first used in Germany in 1610 however it wasn’t the shiny plastic stuff we get these days; it was made from shredded silver.
+However, it wasn’t the shiny plastic stuff we get these days; it was made from shredded silver.

-At first the silver was hammered so that it was thin, and then cut into thin strips, a few years later machines were invented for this purpose.
+At first, the silver was hammered so that it was thin, and then cut into thin strips, a few years later machines were invented for this purpose.

 The inventor of tinsel remains unknown.

 The smoke from the Christmas candles caused the tinsel to turn into a black color on one side, which didn’t look very attractive.

 People began to experiment on different ways tinsel was could be made.

 They tried to create tinsel with tin and lead, which they hoped would preserve its shininess.